lreimer/productive-cloud-native-devex/skaffold.md

 # Using Skaffold for Continuous Flow

 To run the service locally, make sure to install the latest version of [Skaffold](https://skaffold.dev).
+Also the [Container Structure Test](https://github.com/GoogleContainerTools/container-structure-test) tool must be installed.

 ```bash
 $ skaffold --help
 $ skaffold init